How to Avoid the 5 Most Common Car Insurance Claims

 No long forms · No spam · No fees

-In addition to accidents, drivers file common car insurance claims for weather damage, vandalism, and car theft.
+Drivers file common car insurance claims for accidents, weather damage, vandalism, and car theft.
 Roadside assistance claims can also affect your car insurance premiums if used too much.

 With so many claims being filed in the U.S. each year, what steps can you take to avoid the five most common car insurance claims?
 Read on to find out.